The EU Adaption of Important Chapter 11 Provisions

 - The cramdown of classes of claims

 In July 2019, the Directive on Insolvency, Restructuring and Second Chance (the Directive) came into force in the European Union (EU).
 The aim of the Directive was to ensure that a statutory restructuring framework was enacted in each EU member state to maximise the chances of restructuring the debts of a company with a viable business rather than being forced into liquidation, which historically has often been the case.
 EU member states had until summer 2021 to implement the Directive (unless they applied for a one-year extension).
-The Republic of Ireland, France, Poland, Cyprus, Croatia, the Czech Republic, Belgium, Italy, Portugal, Slovakia, Romania and Bulgaria have all implemented the Directive.
-(Other EU member states are in the process of updating their legislation.)
-Although EU member states have a significant degree of flexibility in the implementation, if all aspects are fully embraced, the European Union’s restructuring framework would move substantially closer to the tried and tested Chapter 11 plan available under the US Bankruptcy Code.
+At the time of writing, most EU member states have implemented the Directive with very few countries being in final stages of implementation.
+Although EU member states have a significant degree of flexibility in the implementation, if all aspects are fully embraced, the restructuring framework for countries in the European Union would move substantially closer to the tried and tested Chapter 11 plan available under the US Bankruptcy Code.

-Of course, there has also been much discussion and attention to date on the new restructuring plan enacted on 26 June 2020 by the UK government under the Corporate Insolvency and Governance Act.
-Importantly, despite at the time being in a transition period, having officially left the European Union on 31 January 2020, the United Kingdom has largely modelled its restructuring plan in line with the Directive in order to ensure that it remains consistent with cutting-edge EU restructuring regimes.
+Of course, there has also been much discussion and attention to date on the new legislation regarding restructuring plans enacted in June 2020 by the UK government under the Corporate Insolvency and Governance Act.
+Importantly, despite the United Kingdom having left the European Union, it has largely modelled its restructuring plan in line with the Directive (of which it was a key driver) to ensure that it remains consistent with cutting-edge EU restructuring regimes.

 In terms of content, most of the individual domestic regimes have, like the Directive itself, taken significant inspiration from US Chapter 11, but none have exactly replicated it.
 Instead, all have adapted the Chapter 11 model to best suit their domestic insolvency history to produce: